 A lease or a rental agreement in the state of New Hampshire can either be verbal or written.
 Both tenants and landlords obtain certain rights and responsibilities after signing and they must abide by its terms for the duration of the tenancy.

-As a landlord, it’s important to familiarize yourself with the New Hampshire landlord-tenant law in order to run have a successful rental property.
+As a landlord renting out a property, it’s important to familiarize yourself with the New Hampshire landlord-tenant law in order to run have a successful rental unit.
 The following is an overview of the state’s landlord-tenant law.

 New Hampshire Landlord Tenant Rights: Required Disclosures

-Once the new tenant signs the lease or rental agreement, you must consider NH renters rights:
+Once the new tenant signs the written lease agreement, you must consider New Hampshire tenants rights:

 - A right to be notified of changes made to the agreement

-- A right to have requested repairs done within a reasonable period of time.
+- A right to have requested repairs done to the property within a reasonable period of time.
 If you don’t, your tenant may be able to withhold rent until you are able to.

 - A right to be served receipts for rent or security deposits